-Chancellor Donde Plowman and the Commission for Women will sponsor two outstanding women to attend a Higher Education Resource Services (HERS) Institute in 2020.
+Chancellor Donde Plowman and the Commission for Women will sponsor up to two outstanding women to attend a Higher Education Resource Services (HERS) Leadership Institute in 2021.

 Female faculty members or administrators who have a proven record of professional growth and responsibility and a keen interest in campus administration and the challenges of growing a university are encouraged to review the three leadership institute programs to find one that best suits their circumstances.
 HERS offers both online and in-person options at various times during the year.
 HERS Leadership Institutes provide exposure to new ideas, foster mentoring relationships, and prepare women for institutional leadership roles.